sandeepkumar0702/Fundoo/README.md

 ## 🛠 Technologies Used
 - ⚛️ **React**: Frontend framework for building a responsive UI.
-- 🔄 **React Hooks API**: Utilized for managing state and side effects efficiently.
-# 🚀 React Project Setup Guide
+- 🔄 **React Hooks API**: Utilized for managing state and side effects efficiently.# 🚀 Project Setup Guide

-This guide will help you set up and clone a React project on your local machine.
+This guide will help you set up and clone project on your local machine.

 ## 📦 Prerequisites
 Before you begin, ensure you have the following installed: